Guidance for federal employees and veterans

 If you are not sure if you are eligible, apply anyway.
 Each situation is unique, and experts review each claim we receive to determine eligibility.
 If the reason for the job separation is unclear, we will do an investigation.
 We will gather information from you, your employer, and any other sources needed, to make a decision if you are eligible or not.
 Once we send you the decision, you have the right to appeal and request a hearing.
 It also is possible that your employer will appeal a decision we make about your claim.

 Federal employees were recently given the option to resign and receive pay until Sept.
 30, 2025.
-If you accepted this offer, we consider you employed until this date.
-After this date, you may be eligible for benefits.
+If you accepted this offer, we may consider you employed until this date.
 Because you accepted the deferred resignation you may need to show that you tried to keep your job.

 If you are not sure if you are eligible, apply anyway.
 Each situation is unique, and experts review each claim we receive to determine eligibility.